Chapter 11 : Maybes

 "What's the difference between a swish and a wave?"

-The classroom we were in was wide and spacious, with a tall ceiling, an elegant marble floor, and gaping, arched windows.
-It had been my idea to push all of the desks and chairs towards the walls of the room, so that we could have a space in the middle to work with.
+We'd chosen the perfect spot our classroom was wide and spacious, complemented by a high ceiling, an elegant marble floor and arched, gaping windows.
+It had been my idea to push all of the desks and chairs towards the walls of the room, so that we could have more space to work with.

 "No!"
 I said, protesting eagerly.
 "You'll get it eventually.
 It just takes a lot of practice.
 And time.
 You have to be patient, Ryan."